Fall of the Western Roman Empire: Rise of Christianity, possible decline of the armed forces

-313–376: civil and foreign wars
+The Tetrarchy to Valentinian I: civil and foreign wars (317–375)

 Constantine settled Franks on the lower left bank of the Rhine.
 Their communities required a line of fortifications to keep them in check, indicating that Rome had lost almost all local control.
 Under Constantius, bandits came to dominate areas such as Isauria, which were well within the empire.
 The tribes of Germania also became more populous and more threatening.
 In Gaul, which did not really recover from the invasions of the third century, there was widespread insecurity and economic decline in the 300s, perhaps worst in Armorica.
 By 350, after decades of pirate attacks, virtually all villas in Armorica were deserted.
 Local use of money ceased around 360.
 Repeated attempts to economize on military expenditure included billeting troops in cities, where they could less easily be kept under military discipline and could more easily extort from civilians.
 Except in the rare case of a determined and incorruptible general, these troops proved ineffective in action and dangerous to civilians.
 Frontier troops were often given land rather than pay.
 As they farmed for themselves, their direct costs diminished, but so did their effectiveness, and their pay gave much less stimulus to the frontier economy.
 However, except for the provinces along the lower Rhine, the agricultural economy was generally doing well.

-On January 18 350, the imperial magister officiorum gave a banquet in Augustodunum while his master, Western Emperor Constans, was away hunting.
+On 18 January 350, the imperial magister officiorum gave a banquet in Augustodunum while his master, Western Emperor Constans, was away hunting.
 During the feast Magnus Magnentius, commander of the imperial household troops, appeared in an imperial purple toga and announced himself to be the new Emperor.
 Constans was soon murdered and Magnentius took over most of his western domains.
 He made peace overtures to Constantius in the East, but these failed.
 In the ensuing bloody civil war Magnentius marched against Constantius with as many troops as he could mobilize, stripping the Rhine frontier of its most effective troops.
 Magnentius died and so did many of his men.
 Meanwhile, Constantius sent messages to the German tribes east of the Rhine, inviting them to attack Gaul, which they did.
 In the next few years a strip some 40 mi wide to the west of the Rhine was occupied by the Germans, and a further 120 mi into Gaul the surviving population and garrisons had fled.

 Solidus of Julian, c.
 361. Obverse: Julian with the beard appropriate to a Neoplatonic philosopher.
 Inscription: FL(AVIVS) CL(AVDIVS) IVLIANVS PP(=Pater Patriae, "father of the nation") AVG(=Augustus).
 Reverse: an armed Roman, military standard in one hand, a captive in the other.
 Inscription: VIRTVS EXERCITVS ROMANORVM, "the bravery/virtue of the Roman army"; the mint mark is SIRM, Sirmium.